Information on Accessing the ROSAT Data Archive at GSFC

 - Searching for ROSAT Data Using Browse or Xamin

 - Historical Notes

 With the start of REV2 processing, data were produced at the US and German data centers using a common data format, called the "Rationalized Data File" format.
 The RDF format uses FITS as the basic file structure, while specifying the details using approved multi-mission data structures and keywords.
 The REV2 data in RDF format represents the final ROSAT archive product.
-Eventually, all ROSAT data in all ROSAT Data archives will be in RDF format.
-That is to say, data previously released will be re-processed into the RDF format, and re-released to the archive, and the pre-RDF versions will be removed from the archives.
+At preent, all ROSAT data in all ROSAT Data archives are stored RDF format.
+That is to say, data previously released were re-processed in RDF format, and data in the older format were removed from the archives.

 Page Author: Dr. Mike Corcoran

 Please use the Feedback link if you have questions on ROSAT.